-Lesson Overview: Not every person gets outdoor experience from a young age.
+Not every person gets outdoor experience from a young age.
 For some students, this will be their first time out in the woods.
 This class is a gentle introduction to exploring the outdoors here at McDowell Environmental Center.
 We will start small and work our way bigger as we practice observational skills, walking on the trails, and experiencing what Camp McDowell has to offer.

-Total Time: 1.5 hours or 3 hours Activity Level: Universally accessible
+Time: 1.5 hours or 3 hours Distance: less than 0.5 miles